Orbits of curves under the Johnson kernel: The Johnson homomorphism

 One important difference between $\IS$ and later terms in the Johnson filtration is that these maps $d_i$ factor through the Johnson homomorphism $\tau_\S$.
 This property is stated below as Theorem~\ref{thm:deltas}, and will be proved in Section~\ref{sec:restrict}.

 \para{The homomorphisms $\delta_i$} For each $1\leq i\leq k$ we have a map $\NS\to \Z$, obtained by counting intersections with the arc $A_i$ (with multiplicity).
 Specifically, if $y\in \NS$ is represented by $\widetilde{y}\in \pihat$, let $(y,A_i)$ denote the algebraic intersection number of $\widetilde{y}$ with the arc $A_i$.
 This does not depend on the choice of arc $A_i$, since two such arcs from $\ast$ to $z_i$ differ by a cycle plus a multiple of $z_i$.
 Any cycle has trivial intersection with any commutator or any boundary component $z_j$, as does the boundary component $z_j$.
-By Lemma~\ref{lem:TSgen}, $\NS$ is generated by $[\pihat,\pihat]$ and the elements $z_j$, so this suffices.
+By Lemma~\ref{lem:TSgen}, $\NS$ is generated by $[\pihat,\pihat]$ and the elements $z_j$, so this suffices. \begin{definition} For each $1\leq i\leq k$, the homomorphism is defined by the adjunction \end{definition} The following proposition will be proved in Section~\ref{sec:restrict}. \begin{theorem} The maps $d_i\colon \IS\to \HS$ factor through $\tau_\S$; more specifically, we have $d_i=\delta_i\circ\tau_\S$. \end{theorem}